No (Not Usually!)

 – This comes from inaccurate sharpening rather than bluntness.

 – Professionally sharpened blades have hollow or concave inside faces which gives the teeth good contact.
-However if the hollow is too deep (side to side) then there is a gap in the middle between the 2 blades, so the cutting teeth do not meet and wont work well.
+However if the hollow is too deep (side to side) there is a gap in the middle between the blades and it wont work well.

 – DIY sharpening on a flat stone usually produces a convex surface that will not work as the teeth are splayed apart.

-– At SL Service we check each blade we sharpen to ensure it has an accurate small hollow and guarantees you the best clipping performance. 😇
+– At SL Service we check each blade we sharpen to ensure it has an accurate small hollow which guarantees you the best clipping performance. 😇

 We sharpen and return clipper blades in 24 Hours from when we receive them.